 If you do decide to enjoy the Huayna Picchu hike, here are 3 tips to help you get the most out of your experience:

 - Arrange for hiking permits.
 Find yourself a reputable travel agent who knows how to book this trail.
 It sells out 3-4 weeks in advance throughout the entire year and it just isn’t worth waiting or taking the chance to miss out.

 - Become friends with your StairMaster.
 The best way to prepare for this hike (and Machu Picchu and any other Incan Ruin) is to practice going up and down stairs.
-The Incas liked direct routes so at certain points of the hike you will find stairs that are 1.5 – 2 feet high.
+The Incas liked direct routes so at certain points of the hike you will find stairs that are 1.5 – 2 feet high This is especially popular throughout parts of the famous inca trail.
 The better prepared you are for stairs, the better experience you will have on the trail.

 - Make sure you have plenty of time at Machu Picchu.
 200 permits are issued for departure between 7:00-8:00AM and 200 more are issued for 10:00-11:00AM.
 Getting to Machu Picchu in the first place is quite the trek so make sure you get into town at least the night before so you don’t miss your hiking window

 Happy Travels and see you on the trail!